On Grothendieck--Serre's conjecture concerning principal G-bundles over reductive group schemes:I: Main construction

-In particular, now we are given the smooth irreducible affine $k$-scheme $X$, the finite family of points $x_1,x_2,\dots,x_n$ on $X$, and the non-zero function $\ttf\in k[X]$ vanishing at each point $x_i$.
-Recall, that starting from these data we constructed at the very end of Section \ref{BasicTriple} the nice triple (\ref{FirstNiceTriple}).
-We did that shrinking $X$ and secure properties (1) to (4) at the same time.
+In particular, we are given now the smooth geometrically irreducible affine $k$-scheme $X$, the finite family of points $x_1,x_2,\dots,x_n$ on $X$, and the non-zero function $\ttf\in k[X]$ vanishing at each point $x_i$.
+Recall that starting from these data we constructed at the very end of Section \ref{BasicTriple} the nice triple (\ref{FirstNiceTriple}) of the form $(q_U:\mathcal X\to U,f,\Delta)$ with $\mathcal X=U \times_S X$.
+We did that shrinking $X$ and securing properties (i) to (iv) at the same time.

-Let $G$ be the simple simply-connected $X$-group scheme, $P$ be the principal $G$-bundle over $X$.
-The restriction $P_{\ttf}$ of the bundle $P$ to the principal open sub-scheme $X_{\ttf}$ is trivial by Item (iv) above.
-Set $G_{\mathcal X}:=(q_X)^*(G)$.
-By Theorem \ref{EquatingGroups} there exists a morphism of nice triples